Falling Film Chiller

 • Low tendency to fouling

-• Industrial water chiller completely made of stainless steel, also for salt water
+• Water film chiller completely made of stainless steel, also for salt water

 Why a Water Chiller?

-Most noteworthy Ice water at 0.5°C can cool large produce in very short period of time.
+Most noteworthy water at desired temperature of 0.5°C can cool large quantities in very short period of time.
 Similarly blanching, cooling and washing processes are mainly focussed as well as mixing processes with any requirement of low temperatures while or right after mixing processes.
 There are various detailed sanitary adjustments for the standard Falling Film Chiller due to different process requirements in use.
-But the appropriate adaptation can be just as good, as the information, given by the customer, concerning the application on site.
+But the appropriate adaptation can be just as good, as the information, given by the customer, concerning the application on site aswell to cool large quantities of produce.

 What’s a Falling Film Chiller?